Kong/docs.konghq.com/app/_hub/kong-inc/header-cert-auth/how-to/_aws-alb-integration.md

 title: AWS ALB Integration
 ---

 AWS has support for mutually authenticating clients that present X509 certificates to Application Load Balancer (ALB).
-More information: https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-mtls-for-application-load-balancer/
+You can learn more about mTLS with ALB in [AWS's blog post](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-mtls-for-application-load-balancer/).

-To make sure AWS/ALB works with the header-cert-auth plugin with mTLS enabled we first need to generate the required certificates.
+To make sure AWS/ALB works with the Header Cert Auth plugin with mTLS enabled, we first need to generate the required certificates.
 For development certificates, you can use OpenSSL to generate certificates or tools such as `mkcert`.

 ## Add HTTPS listener to the ALB